 More information about the IIO can be found here.
-Publications include the agreements the IIO has with other police jurisdictions and other service providers, annual reports, information on the release of names legislation and incidents that triggered the creation of the IIO.
+Publications include the agreements the IIO has with police jurisdictions and other service providers, annual reports, information on the release of names legislation and informational materials.

 IIO 2016-2017 Annual Report